esphome/esphome-docs/components/modbus_controller.rst

 - **address** (**Required**, :ref:`config-id`): The Modbus address of the slave device

 - **command_throttle** (*Optional*, :ref:`config-time`): minimum time in between 2 requests to the device.
 Default is ``0ms``.
-  Some Modbus slave devices limit the rate of requests from the master, the interval between sending requests can be altered.
+  Some Modbus slave devices limit the rate of requests from the master, so this allows the interval between requests to be altered.

 - **update_interval** (*Optional*, :ref:`config-time`): The interval that the sensors should be checked.
   Defaults to 60 seconds.